Living Life in Costa Rica Part 8: The Beach Day

 Around 5pm, we were back at the village and ready to enjoy the sunset!
 It did not disappoint.
 That’s the thing with travelling: no matter what kind of unfortunate situation you find yourself in, there’s always another magical moment around the corner.
 And just like that, you’re pulled into the present and reminded how beautiful the earth is and how extraordinary life is.
 To me, these moments make it all worth it.

 Although my stay in Sámara was short, it was one of the most fun and relaxing places I’ve been so far!
 Definitely do not skip this town if you’re planning a trip to Costa Rica 🙂 Anyway, thank you so much for reading & let me know your thoughts in the comments!

-Read next: My First Diary EntryLiked this article?
-Please share!
+Read next: My First Diary EntryDon't forget to share!